ono7/dotfiles/_info/oled_settings.md

 Turn off v-sync in game

-Disable DSC compression on display in Adreneline
+Disable HDCP Support in under display Adreneline

-- (disable DSC in Display settings) dramatic FPS improvement
+- (disable HDCP in Display settings) dramatic FPS improvement and reduced input lag

 - set 360Hz in windows display adapter setting

 - Nvidia - do all scaling in GPU (this is under adjust image settings for the display)

+- enable reflex Nvidia or input lag reduction for AMD